elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-the-formal-definition-of-a-limit-and-how-is-it-notated.md

 _schema: default
 id: 168327
 date: 2025-02-03
-title: >-
-    What is the formal definition of a limit and how is it notated?
+title: What is the formal definition of a limit and how is it notated?
-article_title: >-
-    What is the formal definition of a limit and how is it notated?
+article_title: What is the formal definition of a limit and how is it notated?
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    The formal definition of a limit in calculus describes how a function behaves as its input approaches a particular value, including notations and examples.
+    The formal definition of a limit in calculus describes the behavior of a function as its input approaches a particular value, detailing how limits are notated and their significance in defining derivatives and integrals.
   page_keywords: >-
-    limit, definition of limit, calculus, notation, f(x), x approaches c, one-sided limits, left limit, right limit, fundamental concepts, derivatives, integrals
+    limit, calculus, function, notation, formal definition, approaching value, one-sided limits, derivatives, integrals
 author: QuickTakes
 question: >-
     What is the formal definition of a limit and how is it notated?